simonhamp/laravel-nova-csv-import/README.md

 > This package builds on top of the great work done by Sparclex with the [nova-import-card](https://github.com/Sparclex/nova-import-card) package.

 ![Laravel Nova CSV Import Screenshot](https://raw.githubusercontent.com/simonhamp/laravel-nova-csv-import/master/screenshots/readme.png)

+**NB: As of v0.4.0, CSV Import requires Nova v4 and above.
+For Nova versions prior to v4, please use a CSV Import v0.3.0 or lower.
+Please also be aware that versions prior to v0.4.0 will no longer be maintained.**

 ## Sponsorship
 CSV Import is completely free to use.
 I've built it in my own time to fill my own needs and I also support it in my own